 Everyone knows there are two very important parts to making the perfect sugar cookies.
 The first part, is of course the cookies, so make sure to check out my Tips and Tricks for Perfect Sugar Cookies – it’s got over 15 tips!
-Part two is the frosting, duh!
-This post is all about Decorating with Buttercream Frosting.
+Part two of this tutorial is the frosting, duh!
+This post is all about How to Decorate Sugar Cookies with Buttercream Frosting.

 Let me start by saying I am not a fan of royal icing.
 I learned how to do it when I took cake-decorating classes, but it’s not my favorite.
-If you prefer royal icing, check out my friend Lindsay’s tutorial, it includes a super helpful video!
+If you prefer royal icing, check out my friend Lindsay’s tutorial for how to decorate cookies with royal icing, it includes a super helpful video!

 Decorating cookies takes commitment.
-You need some time; maybe a diet coke and you need to mentally prepare yourself to make a mess.
+You need some time; maybe a diet coke or a glass of prosecco and you need to mentally prepare yourself to make a mess.
 Which is all good with me because I know I will be eating cookies along the way, so there’s that.
-This is quite the lengthy post, but I hope you’ll pull up a chair and get through it.

 You have two options with the buttercream.
 Option one is to use all butter.
 Option two is to use a combination of butter and Crisco.
 I am going to talk a little bit about each one.
 Hear me out before you think, “Yuck, Crisco!”.

-This is also why I like using a combination of butter and Crisco.
+- This is also why I like using a combination of butter and Crisco.
 Crisco has a higher melting temperature than butter.
 What does this mean for buttercream?
 It means that when you are mixing color and handling your buttercream as you are piping, the Crisco blend will stay stiffer for longer- meaning your shapes will hold up beautifully.
-An all butter frosting might get too soft, and then the piping shapes just are not as crisp and clear.

 So that takes care of the frosting component.
 Now let’s talk about coloring!
 I have linked to some of my favorite products in this post.
 You will notice there are a lot of Wilton products.
 Outside of being an ambassador for them this past year, I have used their products for quite some time, so that’s what I have in my cupboards.